 What payment methods are displayed to shoppers at checkout?

 - The store's default currency will determine what local payment methods are shown to your customers, and the currency they will be charged in for their order.

 How soon after a transaction can I perform a refund?

 - The waiting period will depend on the payment method and transaction type.
 A sale transaction assumes automatic capture upon authorization, so a refund can be initiated immediately.
 For authorize/capture, you can cancel a transaction any time until you receive a capture notification.
 You can send a refund request after a transaction has been captured.

-For local payment methods, timing depends on whether or not funds are guaranteed.
+- For local payment methods, timing depends on whether or not funds are guaranteed.
 For example, with direct debit and online banking, a transaction must be settled before a refund can be initiated.
-Payment methods with guaranteed funds, (e.g. Giropay), allow immediate refund.
+Payment methods with guaranteed funds, (e.g. Giropay), allow an immediate refund.